 HOW WE CAME TO OWN THIS MOVEMENT

-Both of us know how it feels to be the “other” in a room—to feel out of place, especially in environments where women are underrepresented or boxed into stereotypes, like gyms or male-dominated industries.
+We know how it feels to be the “other” in a room—to feel out of place, especially in environments where women are underrepresented or boxed into stereotypes, like gyms or male-dominated industries.
 For us, learning to own our space has meant speaking up even when our voices shook, challenging our own fears, and showing up fully—even when it was uncomfortable.

 But here’s the thing: owning your space doesn’t mean being loud or arrogant.
 It means being present.
 It means honoring your worth, even in the moments when doubt creeps in.
 It means advocating for yourself and creating room for others to do the same.